12105511/Apnacollege-demo/README.md

-# Apnacollege-demo
+# mycoding-demo
-This is my First Git Repository
+This is my First Git Repository.
+Author- Atulpal